Supply Chain Lead Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor Supply Chain Leads?

-H-1B is the most common pathway, used by large manufacturers, retailers, and tech companies.
+H-1B visa is the most common pathway, used by large manufacturers, retailers, and tech companies.
 Australian nationals have access to the E-3 visa, which skips the lottery entirely and processes through a consular interview.
-L-1 transfers are an option if you're already working for a multinational employer overseas in a comparable role and relocating to a U.S. office.
+L-1 visa transfers are an option if you're already working for a multinational employer overseas in a comparable role and relocating to a U.S. office.

 How competitive is H-1B sponsorship for supply chain roles compared to tech jobs?